PranayKr/Self-Driving-Car-Projects/README.md

      for the specific Operating System and Architecure (64-bit or 32-bit) being used for Python 3.6 + version onwards

-  b) Clone the below provided Repository using Anaconda Prompt Shell
+  b) Clone the mentioned Repository using Anaconda Prompt Shell
      ([CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit))

      The lab enviroment can be created with CarND Term1 Starter Kit.